onothimagen/cbp-transcription-desk/README.md

 Mediawiki based transcription tools

-## Installation instructions
+## Mediawiki Configuration instructions

 ### Requirements

-In addition to the requirements needed to install MediaWiki, your server will also need to have Perl available
+In addition to the requirements needed to install MediaWiki, your server will also need

+* To have Perl available with the ImageMagick module enabled
+* To have the Apache user able to write to directories
+* Ensure that passthru has not been disabled in php.ini ( see disable_functions )

 ### Install Mediawiki